percosis-labs/percosis/x/concentrated-liquidity/README.md

 ### Incentive Creation and Querying

-While it is technically possible for Osmosis to enable the creation of incentive records directly in the CL module, incentive creation is currently funneled through existing gauge infrastructure in the `x/incentives` module.
+While it is technically possible for Percosis to enable the creation of incentive records directly in the CL module, incentive creation is currently funneled through existing gauge infrastructure in the `x/incentives` module.
 This simplifies UX drastically for frontends, external incentive creators, and governance, while making CL incentives fully backwards-compatible with incentive creation and querying flows that everyone is already used to.
-As of the initial version of Osmosis's CL, all incentive creation and querying logic will be handled by respective gauge functions (e.g. the `IncentivizedPools` query in the `x/incentives` module will include CL pools that have internal incentives on them).
+As of the initial version of Percosis's CL, all incentive creation and querying logic will be handled by respective gauge functions (e.g. the `IncentivizedPools` query in the `x/incentives` module will include CL pools that have internal incentives on them).

 To create a gauge dedicated to the concentrated liquidity pool, run a `MsgCreateGauge` message in the `x/incentives` module with the following parameter constraints:
 - `PoolId`: The ID of the CL pool to create a gauge for.